The Safe Space Struggle: How Attachment, Hormones, and Brain Science Shape Parenting

 If whining results in:

 Then whining becomes a go-to strategy.
-Not because kids are manipulative, because they’re smart.
-They do what works.
+Not because kids are manipulative, but because they’re smart.
+They do what works… wouldn’t you?

-Let’s be honest: parenting is exhausting.
-Sometimes the only thing that feels manageable is to give in, just this once.
+Let’s be honest: caregiving is exhausting.
+Sometimes the only thing that feels manageable is to give in, just this once… right?

 Why Boundaries Are Love

-Empathy without boundaries is not gentle parenting.
+I wish I could scream this from the rooftops, empathy without boundaries is not gentle parenting.
 It’s permissiveness.
-And permissiveness, over time, leaves kids unsure of what’s expected, and unsure of themselves.
+And permissiveness, over time, leaves kids unsure of what’s expected and unsure of themselves.
 If you’d like to learn more about the trap of permissive parenting, you can read all about it in my blog “Gentle Parenting Missteps: Avoiding the Trap of Permissiveness”.

 Children thrive when they: